 Do you see tiny insects that look like worms with legs in your garden that are sucking the life out of your plants?
 Then you might be dealing with an invasion of thrips.

-Today, we’ll be talking about how you can identify these pests and manage their population in the garden without chemicals.
+Today, we’ll be talking about how you can identify this common pest and manage their population in the garden without chemicals.
 Let’s get started!

 What Are Thrips?